erickrr-bd/Snap-Tool/README.md

 License: GPLv3

-Snap-Tool is an application developed in Python, which uses a graphical interface, which allows the user to make a connection with ElasticSearch and to create and delete Snapshots, as well as to mount a snapshot as a searchable snapshot.
+Snap-Tool is a tool developed in Python, which allows the management of tasks related to ElasticSearch snapshots, through a graphical interface.

 # Applications
 ## Snap-Tool
-Application that allows you to create a snapshot of an index in ElasticSearch, delete the index when the creation process has finished, delete one or more snapshots and mount a snapshot as a searchable snapshot.
+Graphic application from where all the management in relation to the ElasticSearch snapshots is carried out.
+It has the ability to alert via Telegram.

 Characteristics:
 - The connection with ElasticSearch can be done through HTTPS and HTTP authentication (It must be configured in ElasticSearch).
-- Sending messages to a Telegram channel, where it is notified when the process starts and the creation of the snapshot ends, when an index is deleted, when one or more snapshots are deleted, when a searchable snapshot is mounted.
+- Allows you to create and modify the Snap-Tool connection settings.
+- Encrypts sensitive data such as passwords so that they are not stored in plain text.
+- Allows you to create a snapshot of a particular index.
+Snap-Tool will send an alert when the process begins and when it ends, in order not to have to be aware of the process.
+Once the snapshot has been created, it allows you to decide whether or not to delete the stored index.
+In case of deleting it, an alert will be sent with the notification that the index was deleted.
+- Allows you to delete one or more snapshots created.
+An alert will be sent for each snapshot deleted.
+- Allows you to mount a snapshot as a searchable snapshot (enterprise license required).
+An alert is sent when this action is performed on a snapshot.

 # Requirements
 - CentOS 8 (So far it has only been tested in this version)